keplerlab/enhant/docs/source/index.rst

 -  Capture screenshots (to take a timestamped screenshot of the tab)

 -  Take notes (to take manual notes using your voice along with when it was taken)

+-  Use voice commands such as "Take screenshot" or "Bookmark Moment" to do the same.

 -  Select text on the page to add it as a note.